 For more information on this please see the UIC Department of Physics website: https://phys.uic.edu/academics/graduate-studies/phd-qualifying-exam/

 The GRE is not the U.S. version of a national college admissions test like those in many countries, nor does it purport to be such a test.
 To read more about what the GRE tries to measure, please visit the GRE website.

-- General GRE scores are required.
+- General GRE scores are now optional for Fall 2021 applications.
 However, we do not have minimum scores because we believe GRE’s are only one measure of one’s abilities and preparedness.
 Most applicants admitted have scores on the Quantitative section above the 70th

 - Physics GRE scores are optional.
 However, we have found that good scores on the Physics GRE can really help an application, particularly in terms of possible consideration for Fellowships.
 We note that extensive preparation can often substantially improve one’s score on the Physics subject GRE.
 There are many test preparation publications and classes offered.
 Before you sign up for this exam, consider the amount of time you will be able to devote to preparing for the exam.

 If accepted, will I be guaranteed a Teaching Assistant Position?